 - Do you love colour and enjoy cooking with friends?
 Bright botanical prints and quirky quote prints work well here.

 - Do you have an open-plan kitchen diner?
-Go for an oversized abstract canvas - it'll be the perfect conversation starter at your next dinner party.
+Go for a large abstract canvas - it'll be the perfect conversation starter at your next dinner party.

 Cheerful colours and witty words